World Autism Awareness Day – What It Means and Why It Matters

 What is Autism?

 Autism is a unique way of being.
 Being autistic does not mean you have an illness or disease.
-It means your brain works differently from other people.
-It’s a spectrum, meaning each individual’s experience is different.
+It means a person's brain works differently, and that difference can shape how they communicate, connect, and experience daily life.

 What is World Autism Awareness Day?